 From distillate or CO2 oil, to shatter or wax, and FECO or RSO, all can work for this recipe.

-If you are not sure if your cannabis concentrate needs to be decarbed, you can check this guide here.
+If you are not sure if your cannabis concentrate needs to be decarbed first, you can check this guide here.

-If you plan to add cannabis concentrates to this dressing, stir in your desired concentrate amount with the amount of olive oil called for and then add in step 3 as directed.
+If you plan to add cannabis concentrates to this dressing, stir in your desired concentrate amount with the olive oil.

 How to Determine The Dosing